firebird631/siis/README.md

 It also support semi-automated trading in way to manage your entries and exits with more possibilities than exchanges allows.

-This version is more a functionnal prototype than a final professional trading tool.
 It is developped in Python3, using TA-lib, numpy, and matplotlib for the basic charting client.

-A more performant, but still in developpement, SiiS revisited is available at [github:siis-rev](https://github.com/dream-overflow/siis-rev)

 Features